fourteatoo/pathfinder/README.md

 The app, although self-contained, is conceptually split between a backend written in Clojure and a frontend written in ClojureScript.

-The ultimate scope of this project is to showcase the use of text embeddings and GenAI applied to a modern problem.
+The ultimate scope of this project is to showcase the use of vector embeddings and GenAI applied to a modern problem.

 A notebook (Clay) and a couple of slides are included in the